 Na Pua Makani Power Partners is considering acquisition as an alternative mitigation approach to forest restoration and management.
-If this approach were used, proposed parcels for acquisition would be evaluated in consultation with USFWS and DOFAW and review by the ESRC to determine their suitability for mitigation.
-Some factors to be considered in the evaluation of prospective parcels for acquisition would be the parcel size, current land use, current use by the Hawaiian hoary bat, connectivity to other areas of potential bat use, and availability.
+If this approach were used, proposed parcel(s) for acquisition would be evaluated in consultation with USFWS and DOFAW and reviewed by the ESRC to determine the parcel(s) suitability for mitigation.
+Some factors to be considered in the evaluation of prospective parcels for acquisition would be the parcel size, current land use, threats to current bat habitat within the parcel, current use by the Hawaiian hoary bat, connectivity to other areas of potential bat use, plan for long-term habitat management, and property availability.